russcraftscode/StrikeMaster/README.md

 ## Features

-- **Dice Rolling**: *WIP: not implemented* Dice rolls can be handled automatically.
-Alternatively, **StrikeMaster** can calculate the target number and the use can roll dice and tell the program if the roll succeeded.
+- **Dice Rolling**: Dice rolls can be handled automatically.
+Alternatively, **StrikeMaster** can calculate the target number and the use can roll dice and tell the program if the roll succeeded. *WIP: not implemented*
-- **Combat Calculations**: Handles attack resolution, damage calculation, and other in-game mechanics.
+- **Combat Calculations**: Handles attack resolution, damage calculation, and other in-game mechanics. ***WIP**: not implemented*
 - **Unit Card Management**:
   - Load unit cards.
   - Track damage and damage effects.
-  - Manage abilities and special rules. *WIP: Intended to be implemented after initial release*.
+  - Manage abilities and special rules. ***WIP**: Intended to be implemented after initial release*.
 - **Customizable Settings**:
-  - Select rule complexity levels.
+  - Select rule complexity levels. ***WIP**: not implemented*
-  - Select optional rules (e.g. multiple damage rolls, thru-armor critical, extreme range etc)
+  - Select optional rules (e.g. multiple damage rolls, thru-armor critical, extreme range etc) *WIP: not implemented*
 - **User-Friendly Interface**: Intuitive GUI for players to interact with all features seamlessly.

 ---